The Royal Typewriter Baseball Club of Hartford

 L to R: Ernie Hutt, Walt Fonfara, John Buikus & Nonny Zazzaro, Royal Typewriter, Hartford Twilight League, Colt Park, Hartford, CT, 1947.

-That summer Royal hosted the Pete Kapura Memorial Doubleheader.
-Kapura, a longtime Royal employee, died at 35 years old at Saint Francis Hospital due to an undisclosed illness.
-On August 11, 1947, Kapura’s wife and two children were supported by more than 3,000 paying fans at Bulkeley Stadium.
-It was a memorable highlight in the long history of Royal Typewriter baseball in Hartford.
+The Royal’s most significant twi-loop highlight was a benefit fundraiser called the Pete Kapura Memorial Doubleheader.
+Kapura, a former minor leaguer and a Royal employee, died at 35 years old at Saint Francis Hospital due to an illness.
+On August 11, 1947, Kapura’s wife and two children were supported by more than 3,000 attendees at Bulkeley Stadium.
+It was a heartfelt ending in Royal Typewriter’s long baseball history.
+After a mediocre twilight season in 1948, the Royals faded away, and for a short time, the company sponsored youth teams in the Jaycee-Courant League.

 Royal Typewriter alumni at Hallbach's Restaurant, Meriden, CT, 1951.